fneum/data-science-for-esm/data-science-for-esm/BYOC/02_Requirements.md

 To follow this tutorial, basic usage of [Git][Git_1] is a pre requirement.
 It is strongly recommended to understand, or refresh on, the basics of Git, before moving forwards.

-Besides the aforementioned Atlassian source, [this][Git_2] is the PyPSA Earth reference, and these are some fun, information rich, YouTube Git video tutorials:
+Besides the aforementioned Atlassian source, [this][Git_2] is the PyPSA Earth reference on Git, and these are some fun, information rich, YouTube Git video tutorials:

 * [Git Tutorial for Beginners: Command-Line Fundamentals](https://www.youtube.com/watch?v=HVsySz-h9r4)
 * [Git Tutorial For Dummies](https://www.youtube.com/watch?v=mJ-qvsxPHpY)